 Cherimoya is a fruit that grows in tropical regions throughout the world but is mostly found in south and central America.
 The green exterior of the conical fruit takes on the appearance of scales.
 Still, on the inside, you’ll find creamy, white flesh that some have described as a combination of banana, pineapple, strawberry, papaya, and peach.
 No wonder Mark Twain called it “the most delicious fruit known to men.”
 The trees on which the cherimoya grow are nicknamed “ice-cream trees,” probably due to the fruit’s sweet taste and creamy centre.
 The fruit has been described to taste like a cross between pineapple and banana, which is believed to taste like bubble gum.
 Maybe you should try it for yourself and let us know what you think.

 This is a fruit that may scare you.
 Its body surface is spiked.
 Also, the fruit’s size is quite huge.
 They can grow as large as 12 inches and be up to 7 pounds.
 One thing unique to this fruit is its smell.
 Some say it reminds them of raw sewage.
-We can say durian is an awful smelling fruit combined with delicious taste.
-The fruit contains organic sulfur, which explains its odour, but it tastes like nuts and cheese with tints of different fruits.
-Durian is extremely nutritious as it is naturally full of iron, vitamin C, potassium, and fibre.
+We can say durian is an awful-smelling fruit combined with a delicious taste.
+The fruit contains organic sulfur, which explains its odor, but it tastes like nuts and cheese with tints of different fruits.
+Durian is extremely nutritious as it is naturally full of iron, vitamin C, potassium, and fiber.
 Try a slice of durian and see which camp you fall into.

 4. Wax Apple